2024 INDUCTEES

 Libby also has served as an institution-builder in important ways.
 In 2009, consistent with his commitment to strengthening the bonds of academics with accounting/auditing practitioners and regulators, he became a founding academic member of the Research Advisory Board (RAB) of the Center for Audit Quality (CAQ).
 During his tenure on the RAB, Libby worked with practitioners to identify grant proposals likely to result in insights relevant to the accounting/auditing profession as well as scholarly publications.
 Similarly, as the AAA’s VP of Publications and work on Intellectual Property Task Forces, he was instrumental in obtaining ongoing support for accounting research and the AAA that continues to this day.

-Robert Libby will be the 118th inductee to The Accounting Hall of Fame.
+Robert Libby is the 118th inductee to The Accounting Hall of Fame.

 Frank Kenneth Ross is a retired KPMG partner, a co-founder and first president of the National Association of Black Accountants (NABA), a former director of the Howard University School of Business Center for Accounting Education (CAE), a founding member of the AICPA & CIMA National Commission on Diversity & Inclusion (NCDI), an author, and a visiting professor.
 Most importantly to Ross, he has been a mentor, inspiration, and role model for minorities who have achieved senior-level accounting positions as well as for individuals who have established their own accounting firms.